jainhemant163/webapp/README.md

 }

 ## Deploy Instructions
-   MySQL port is default 3306
+   MySQL port is default 3306  <br/>
    Server: server side as RESTful architectural style.
-As a default, it is listening at http://localhost:8080/ Code Deploy for AMI --> Code Deploy for Lambda Function --> Code Deploy for WebApp
+As a default, it is listening at http://localhost:8080/ <br/>
+   Code Deploy for AMI     --> Code Deploy for Lambda Function       --> Code Deploy for WebApp

 ## Running Tests
-   Our test files are in the file "src/test", all the functional tests and module tests are included in this file.
+   Our test files are in the file "src/test", all the functional tests and module tests are included in this file.<br/>
-   Check for valid email ID.
+   Check for valid email ID. <br/>
-   Check for stacks creation and deletion
+   Check for stacks creation and deletion<br/>

 ## CI/CD
-### Create the CI-CI stack
+Create the CI-CI stack <br/>
-### Create the networking stack
+ Create the networking stack<br/>
-### Trigger the build for circleci using the curl command
+Trigger the build for circleci using the curl command<br/>
-### Create the application Stack
+Create the application Stack<br/>
-### Trigger the build for circleci using the curl command to deploy the code in ubuntu ami built.
+Trigger the build for circleci using the curl command to deploy the code in ubuntu ami built.<br/>